tawk/throtty/README.md

 Throtty is an efficient rate limiter for Node.js.
 Useful when you need to rate limit/throttle API clients or any other task that need to be rate limited.
-Can be used in standalone mode using in-memory storage or backed by a IoRedis server.
+Can be used in standalone mode using in-memory storage or backed by a Redis server.

 # Features

 * Based on rolling windows with minimum delay between successive requests.
 * Atomic.
-When backed by ioredis, atomicity is guaranteed with the help of transactions.
+When backed by redis, atomicity is guaranteed with the help of transactions.
 * Concurrency proof.
-When backed by ioredis, `Throtty` can handle multiple requests which can be performed in parallel.
+When backed by redis, `Throtty` can handle multiple requests which can be performed in parallel.
 * Distributed.
-When backed by ioredis, multiple `Throtty` instances can be run from different hosts.
+When backed by redis, multiple `Throtty` instances can be run from different hosts.

 # Installation